tasmota/docs/docs/Blinds-and-Shutters.md

 !!! info "Control blinds and roller shades connected to regular ON/OFF motors or stepper motors"

-Your device must have at least two relays (see [Shutters with Sonoff Dual R2](#using-sonoff-dual-r2)).
-Only available in normal tasmota.bin!
+Only available in normal Tasmota.bin!

+Before starting you have to enable shutter support with `SetOption80 1`

 ## Commands
-First enable shutter support with `SetOption80 1`

 Complete list of commands is available at [Blinds, Shutters and Roller Shades Commands](Commands.md#shutters).

 ## Shutter Modes
-There are five shutter modes which defines how the relays operate.
-Additional you can define on any relay [PulseTime](Commands.md#pulsetime) to change the relay into a pulse relay whre the pulse changes start/stop.
-Additionaly we recomment at least for mode=1 to define an [Interlock](Commands.md#interlock) settings.
+There are five shutter modes which define how the relays operate.
+Additionally you can define [PulseTime](Commands.md#pulsetime) on any relay to change the relay into a pulse relay where the pulse changes start/stop.
+We recommend at least for Shutter mode 1 to define an [Interlock](Commands.md#interlock) setting.

 The examples below are for a `ShutterRelay1 1` configuration (using Relay1 and Relay2).

 **Shutter mode 1** - Normal Operation

 First relay: OFF/DOWN, Second relay: OFF/UP

 - `Interlock 1,2` (Interlocked relay pair)
 - `Interlock ON`

 **Shutter mode 2** - Circuit Safe

 First relay: ON/OFF, Second relay: UP/DOWN

 - `Interlock OFF`

 **Shutter mode 3** - Garage Motors